neongreen13/common-Spanish-words/README.md

 # Conclusion and Applications for Spanish Learners
 Updated Hypothesis:
 - Compiling lyrics will render a useful set of 250-300 most commonly used Spanish words
-    - >UPDATED: The Lyrics corpus is useful but should be combined with the other corpora to form a comprehensive list of 500 common Spanish words.
+    - >UPDATED: The Lyrics corpus was expanded to a comprehensive list of 500 common Spanish words roken down into lemmatized nouns, lemmatized verbs, stopwords, pronouns, adjectives and adverbs, and conjuctions by their percent frequency found in the total lyrics word corpus.
 - The assumption is that the lyrics corpus will have limitations, namely that it does not include nouns that are esential for traveling - ordering food, transportation, greetings, etc. These topics will need to be learned in addition to the list if traveling to a Spanish speaking country, but not necessarily relevant to having a conversation with a Spanish speaker.
-    - >UPDATED: True, but when combined with the classroom corpus more topics are covered.
+    - >UPDATED: True.
 Additional nouns would be beneficial for travel, but not necessarily in conversations with Spanish speakers.
 - The lyrics corpus will have a greater percent of words related to love, sex, and relationships, as that its often the topic of songs.
     - >UPDATED: True.
 This remains important as conversational topic.

 RESULT:
-- Start studying the 500 Spanish word list today to become conversationally fluent in no time.
+- Start studying the 500 Spanish word list today.

 # Further Analysis
 1. The SpaCy parts of speech tagger had errors, particularly with compound words that are more frequently found in Spanish than English.
 For example, the word ‘dimelo’—translation: give it to me—was tagged as a noun.
 It also did not exclude English or Portuguese words or numbers.
 The lyrics dataset required additional cleaning, which could be achieved by creating a machine learning algorithm to detect the current errors and train a new model to be deployed on the lyrics dataset.
 This was not essential to complete the project, as the 500 word list could be cleaned by hand in a more expedient manner than creating a learning model.
 However, for future projects a new model for SpaCy Spanish would be useful.